FAQ

 General Info

-Each skate will have marshals who will guide the group through each route and be sure everybody is safe and on track.
+Each skate will have a route leader as well as skate marshals who will guide the group through each route and be sure everybody is safe and on track.

 Marshals will be clearly marked with a special jersey and present at every skate.